Our pay gap data 2020

 The other action to address is the declaration rate of those with a disability – with better data we can better understand the outcomes of our annual performance pay and bonus review and better identify and target our action plans.

-For more information about the work we’re doing to improve diversity and inclusion at the FCA and therefore make progress on closing our pay gaps, please see our diversity and inclusion and ethnicity action plan pages.
+For more information about the work we’re doing to improve diversity and inclusion at the FCA and therefore make progress on closing our pay gaps, please see our diversity, equity and inclusion page.

 : Editorial amendment Links updated in right hand navigation.